ventus-ag/documentation/content/getting-started/projects.md

 ![](../../assets/images/projects/16.png?width=50pc&classes=border,shadow)

 {{% notice note %}}
-If you wish to disable the budget limit, hide the Budget Tracker, and stop all budget alerts, set the Budget Limit Amount to 0.
+If you wish to disable the budget threshold, hide the Budget Tracker, and stop all budget alerts, set the Budget Limit Amount to 0.
 {{% /notice %}}

 ## Edit Project